 I investigated the home care sector and felt it was something that suited my personality and would also provide an income for my family.
 As my mum was a single parent and worked full time I was partly brought up by my grandma and spent a lot of time with my Uncle Mick (my grandmas brother) and as a result feel that I have a particular skill in understanding and relating to older people – I know their values and standards, what they expect, the words they use, what concerns them.
 Whereas some people are naturals at communicating with children I just seemed to be able get along well with older people!

 Amanda Singleton (Registered Manager)

 Amanda is an artist, she enjoys painting and drawing, arts and crafts, and she also likes spending time with her grown up children and walking her dog, and helps out in a Charity Shop.

 Lilian Leighton-Martin (Care Manager)

 Lilian is our experienced care manager and has worked in home care in the Leyland, Chorley and the Preston area for a number of years.
 Lilian comes from Leyland so knows the area well, when people phone up about care she often knows them or their family!
 Like Amanda she does a range of tasks including care assessments, rotas, staff reviews and quality control to meet our CQC compliance.
 She supports Amanda in working with our carers and customers to deliver a first class service.
 Our Registered Manager (Amanda) is Lilian’s daughter so they get on well and make a good team!
-Liilan also completes some home care each week.
+Lilian also completes some home care each week.
 Lilian has had family experience of providing palliative and dementia care so she empathises with customers, and potential customers very well.